Microchip factory to forge 'even closer' EU-Taiwan ties

 China is yet to comment directly on TSMC's new German deal.

-But 10 Chinese warplanes flew into Taiwan's air-defence zone on Tuesday, the same day the German enterprise was announced, in the second incursion of its type in a week, Reuters reported.
+But 10 Chinese warplanes flew into Taiwan's air-defence zone on Wednesday, one day after the German enterprise was announced, in the second incursion of its type in a week, Reuters reported.

 China has also hosted several war-games next to its former province, which broke away in the 1940s, and aired pro-invasion propaganda films.